jacobtt21/CSCE-315-Team-82-Flask/README.md

-:exclamation:ONLY USE GIT/GITHUB DESKTOP TO INTERACT WITH THIS REPO:exclamation:
+### :exclamation:ONLY USE GIT/GITHUB DESKTOP TO INTERACT WITH THIS REPO:exclamation:

-# proj3_server
+## FLASK SERVER FOR POS SYSTEM

 **If you get stuck Google: '*[Whatever you are trying to do] in flask*' and follow the tutorial**